List of content you will read in this article:

 Performance issues could be caused by new features that are improperly configured or consume too many resources.

 Consider removing the new code in this situation to fix the err_connection_timed_out error.
 Make a backup first, then undo the modifications to see if the site is once again accessible.

-The site may take too long to reply to the browser because some PHP scripts may use more memory than they are permitted to.
+The site may take too long to reply to the browser because some PHP scripts may use more memory than permitted.
 The memory limit can be raised, much like the maximum execution time.

-However, it must not exceed your hosting company's maximum memory allotted to your plan.
+However, it must not exceed your hosting company's maximum memory allocated to your plan.

-Contact the company's support staff if unsure of the maximum memory used with your hosting package.
+Contact the company's support staff if you need help determining the maximum memory used with your hosting package.

 This error usually happens when the accessed web address experiences a temporary issue and normally vanishes quickly.
 However, user considerations can occasionally come into play.

 The following advice will lower the likelihood that this error will occur again in the future: